-Part 5B of the Anti-Money Laundering and Counter-Terrorist Financing Ordinance Considerations relevant to the level of a disciplinary fine
+Considerations relevant to the level of a disciplinary fine

-These guidelines are made under section 53ZSS(1) of Part 5B of the Anti-Money Laundering and Counter-Terrorist Financing Ordinance (Ordinance) to indicate the manner in which the Securities and Futures Commission (SFC) proposes to exercise the disciplinary power to impose a pecuniary penalty (fine) on a regulated person under section 53ZSP(3)(c).
-Section 53ZSS(3) requires the SFC to have regard to these guidelines in exercising its power of fining under section 53ZSP(3)(c).
+These guidelines are made under section 23(1) of the Anti-Money Laundering and Counter-Terrorist Financing Ordinance ("Ordinance") to indicate the manner in which the Securities and Futures Commission ("SFC") proposes to exercise the power to impose a pecuniary penalty ("fine") on a financial institution under sections 21(1) and 21(2)(c) of the Ordinance.
+Section 23(2) of the Ordinance requires the SFC to have regard to these guidelines in exercising its power to impose a fine under section 21(2)(c) of the Ordinance.
 Factors that the SFC proposes to take into account in exercising its fining power are included in the considerations set out below.